thedataquarry/zola-blog/content/posts/embedded-db-2/index.md

 :---: | ---: | ---: | :---:
 8 | 3.4529 | 0.0191212 | 180.5

 This is interesting!
-Because the number of paths explode in complexity when it comes to multi-hop traversals, the speedup factor for Kùzu is *much* higher than the other queries, at **~180x**.
-This is due to the fact that Kùzu implements factorized query execution, which we will explore more in the discussion section.
+Because the number of paths explode in complexity when it comes to multi-hop traversals, the speedup factor for Kùzu is higher than for the other queries.
+This is mainly due to the fact that Kùzu implements factorized query execution, which we will explore more in the [discussions](#vectorized-execution).

 #### Query 9